-3.2 Installation of the Ozone Monitor
+3.2.
+Installation of the Ozone Monitor

 To operate the Ozone Monitor, connect it to an external power source and turn the instrument on by flipping the front panel switch.
-The instrument requires a 12 V DC source which can be supplied by: 1) the 110-220 V AC power adapter (0.42 amp or higher), 2) a cigarette lighter adapter plugged into a 12 V DC source such as found in an automobile or many light aircraft, or 3) a 12 V battery.
+The instrument requires a 12 V DC source which can be supplied by: 1) the 110-220 V AC power adapter, 2) a cigarette lighter adapter plugged into a 12 V DC source such as found in an automobile or many light aircraft, or 3) a 12 V battery.
 The source can be in the range 11-14 V DC without any detrimental effects on the measurement.
 When using a battery, be certain to attach the positive (red) and negative (black) wires correctly.
 A circuit breaker and diode are installed on the circuit board in case of an electrical short or incorrect battery attachment.
 If activated, the breaker will reset itself after a few minutes.

 Lead-acid batteries are available from numerous manufacturers in a wide range of sizes and amp-hour ratings.
 The larger of these, such as those for automobiles or boats, will supply power for up to several days.
 Battery packs in the correct voltage range may be constructed from nickel-cadmium (rechargeable) or lithium (lightweight but not rechargeable) batteries for operation for a few hours.
-Battery options available through 2B Technologies may be found on our webpage for the Model 205.